Cowboy Way Jubilee!

 Check out the links on the Registration page for more info on the location!

 Starts 6pm, Thursday May 2, 2019 with an old-fashioned campfire-style Sing-A-Long.
 FREE for the whole family!
-BBQ Vendor will be on-site cookin’ up some great grub if y’all get hungry (pay your own way).
+A Food Vendor will be on-site cookin’ up some great grub if y’all get hungry (pay your own way).
 Due to downtown Ardmore fire codes, we will have a ‘virtual’ fire.

 Friday and Saturday May 3 & 4, 2019 Festivities began at 9am and run until 9:30pm.
 Activities include live performers — Western Musicians, Poets, Look-A-Likes — featuring Cowboy Music (think Roy Rogers, Gene Autry, Sons of the Pioneers…the Western part of Country & Western), Western Swing, Classic Country, and Outlaw Country Music in an open air pavilion.
-Visit with real Hollywood Celebrities, snap a selfie, buy an autograph, 10am to 4pm each day; or shop with our Cowboy Trading Post with Western Themed Vendors on-site.
+Visit with real Hollywood Celebrities, snap a selfie, buy an autograph, 10am to 4pm each day; or shop at our Cowboy Trading Post with Western Themed Vendors on-site.
 Need a break?
 Grab something to eat from our food trucks and wander over to watch some old westerns — where the good guys are the heroes and the bad guys Always get caught.
 Great way to show the kids what it was like when you were young!
 Regular Q & A sessions with the Celebrities throughout each day as well as Knife Throwing & Lariat Spinning demos, Gun, Writing, & Music Workshops (learn to play the harmonica!), and a whole new Kids Corral area with real live horses, cattle, and barn yard animals, bounce house, games, & More!